-Let’s focus on Backdoors that may be hidden in your system in case you face repeated malicious activity.
+Let’s focus on Backdoors that may be hidden in your system if you face repeated malicious activity.

 WordPress Administrator creator script

-If you suspect your previous developer or an insider job, the best place to find the backdoor is your theme & plugin.
+If you suspect your previous developer or an insider job, your theme & plugin is the best place to find the backdoor.

-This simple script below can create a WordPress administrator account with username as
+This simple script below can create a WordPress administrator account with a username as

 support and password:

-PassWord just visiting your website like this way.
+PassWord just by visiting your website this way.

-support from the user list and decrease total user count by 1!
+support from the user list and decrease the total user count by 1!

 The majority of hidden web-shells backdoors we found into inactive themes.
-Because hacker knows that site owner won’t update the theme they don’t use!
-The site owner’s simple thinking, the inactive theme doesn’t have anything to do with the website, so leave it!.
-That’s a great mistake.
-We recommend never to keep an unused theme installed on your website; updates or outdated doesn’t matter.
+Because hacker knows that the site owner won’t update the theme they don’t use!
+The site owner’s simple thinking, the inactive theme doesn’t have anything to do with the website, so leave it!

-Uploads directory is the directory where all user uploaded files such as images; document contents are usually stored.
-It’s a safe place to hide a web shell because here, don’t risk being deleted by WordPress, theme, or plugin update!
+The uploads directory is where all user-uploaded files, such as images; document contents, are usually stored.
+It’s a safe place to hide a web shell because you don’t risk being deleted by WordPress, theme, or plugin updates!

 The wp-config.php file is a popular target.
-Because this file contains a Database name, usernames, password, hostname, and the first file called WordPress.
+Because this file contains a Database name, usernames, password, hostname, and the first file, WordPress.

-the wp-includes directory is another place to hide web-shell backdoor because only senior developers and security experts have the courage to touch this directory.
+the wp-includes directory is another place to hide the web-shell backdoor because only senior developers and security experts dare to touch this directory.

 cPanel and SFTP/FTP Backdoor

-Not only your WordPress website is hackable, your web hosting control panel is a good place to hide the root of the hack as well.
+Not only is your WordPress website hackable, but your web hosting control panel is an excellent place to hide the root of the hack.

 Check these 2 files under your cPanel home directory if they contain any unknown email:

-Those 2 files should contain your own email address.
-This email adderess is used to send password reset email and cPanel notification.
+Those 2 files should contain your email address.
+This email address is used to send password reset emails and cPanel notifications.

 .lastlogin file and see if you can recognize the IP address listed there.
 This is the list of IP addresses being used to access the cPanel.